aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/master-tagged-pdfs-java-aspose-pdf-guide/_index.md

    // Define the language (e.g., English - United States)
    taggedContent.setLanguage("en-US");
    ```
-3. **Save the Document:**
+3. **Save the document:**
    ```java
    document.save(outFile);
    ```

-**Explanation:** By setting the title and language, you provide essential metadata that aids in accessibility.
+> **Why this matters:** Adding a title and language improves accessibility and ensures compliance with standards such as PDF/UA.

-### Adding Paragraph and Span Elements
+## Adding Paragraph and Span Elements – add paragraph to pdf
-**Overview:** Enhance your PDF's structure by adding paragraph and span elements to create a logically organized document.
+Paragraphs give structure to your PDF content, while spans let you style or segment text.

-#### Step-by-Step Implementation
+### Step‑by‑step implementation
 1. **Create Document and Tagged Content:**
    ```java
    String dataDir = "YOUR_DOCUMENT_DIRECTORY";